MiKuwahara/website-mern-stack/README.md

 * MongoDB account
 * Visual Studio Code

-### 2. Cloning the repository
+### Cloning the repository

-* Click the "Code" (green) button and copy the HTTPS URL
-* Then navigate to your terminal and type the following, replacing the URL with your copied one
+Click the "Code" (green) button and copy the HTTPS URL.
+Then navigate to your terminal and type the following, replacing the URL with your copied one.

 ```sh
 $ git clone https://github.com/<"username">/<"repo-name">.git
 ```

-### 3. Navigating to the project directory
+### Navigating to the project directory

 ```sh
 $ cd <repo-name>
 ```

-### 4. Opening code in VS Code
+### Opening code in VS Code

 ```sh
 $ code .
 ```

-### 5. Running the backend
+### Running the backend
 In the VS Code, open a terminal.
 Do the following steps to run the server:

 ```sh